cl-tim/signata-mfa-docs/README.md

 ## Signata MFA: Standalone

-Signata MFA: Standalone Edition is a product that allows the issuance of PKI certificates onto YubiKeys for users within your network.
+Signata MFA: Standalone Edition (Signata Standalone) is a product that allows the issuance of PKI certificates onto YubiKeys for users within your network.
 Because Signata Standalone leverages existing services within your network, additional steps are required to be completed to ensure your network is ready for integration.
-This document details these steps, and it is recommended that this entire document is reviewed before attempting to integrate Signata Standalone, as you may be delayed in getting some pre-requisites configured first.
+The documents in this repository details these steps, and it is recommended that the linked documents below are reviewed before attempting to integrate Signata Standalone, as you may be delayed in getting some pre-requisites configured first.

 Some of the pre-requisites include: